Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Approach and Discussion

 The operating parameters were recorded at a relatively high frequency of about 50~Hz, which sometimes causes numerical instability (e.g., in calculating fuel efficiency over a 20~ms period).
-For this reason, we first applied a smoothing filter to the data.
-We chose a running median filter with a window of 72~s.
-The running median has the advantage that it downweights extreme values that might result from numerical inaccuracy.
-We then took the mean of the 30 runs in each condition to obtain the relatively smooth time series seen in Figure~\ref{fig:simulated data}.
+For this reason, we first applied a smoothing filter to the data. {We chose a running median filter with a window of 72 s.
+This length was chosen because the engine cooling fan has a typical rhythm of turning on and off as the engine heats up with normal use.
+This causes the fuel efficiency to exhibit a slight sqaure-wave pattern with a period 72 s, so our chosen filter computes the median over one period of this cycle.} The running median also has the advantage that it downweights extreme values that might result from numerical inaccuracy.
+We then took the mean of the 30 runs in each condition to obtain the relatively smooth time series seen in Fig.~\ref{fig:simulated data}.

-The three panels of Figure~\ref{fig:simulated data} each show the time course of a performance parameter.
-The top two panels each show one curve for the baseline run (cyan) and one for an attack run (orange).
-The bottom panel shows four attack runs with different cargo weights.
+The three panels of Fig.~\ref{fig:simulated data} each show the time course of a performance parameter.
+The left two panels each show one curve for the baseline run (cyan) and one for an attack run (orange).
+The right panel shows four attack runs with different cargo weights.